Living in Mexico and Your Friends Back Home

 This is paradoxical because I’m more likely the one who will need the help.
 Picking up your life once a year to live in another country for an extended period is fraught with potential for mishaps.

-For these four years now of living in Mexico single, friends haven’t been greatly inconvenienced by my unorthodox lifestyle (especially now that I’ve discovered Closet Box).
+For these four years now of living in Mexico single, friends haven’t been greatly inconvenienced by my unorthodox lifestyle.
 They understand the economic factors as well as the spirit that drives it.

 But living this way is ripe with potential.
 As Keith Richards put it in his autobiography, “The faster you go, the more you’re gonna crash into things”.